leoshimo/vrs/lyric/README.md

 The optional final `& rest` parameter collects remaining source arguments.
 A transformer returns one source form, using `begin` for multiple expressions.

+`defn` is the one macro whose `!` suffix is optional.
+Its standard definition expands `(defn NAME PARAMS BODY...)` to `(def NAME (fn PARAMS BODY...))`.
+Both expansion functions recognize the plain spelling.
+A nested definition is checked when execution reaches it. `(defmacro defn ...)` replaces it for subsequent definitions; existing function values are unchanged.

 Standard macros include `when!`, `and!`, and `or!`. `and!` stops at the first false value; `or!` stops at the first true value, using the same conditions as `if`.
 Both return the last evaluated value, evaluate each operand at most once,